 Download This Printable Safety Plan

-Because this resource feels extra important, a free, printer-friendly version of this worksheet is available to anyone at no charge for personal use.
+Because this resource feels extra important, a free, printer-friendly version of this worksheet is available to anyone at no charge for educational use.

 Professional use of this resource without purchasing rights for professional use constitutes copyright infringement and may be subject to penalties.
 Support sustainable art through ethical and appropriate licensing.

 Who Safety Planning Can Help